EightBitBanger/FrameEngineGamework/README.md

 ## Introduction

 This game engine framework aims to provide simpler interfaces with more complex systems.
-The application layer contains an entry point function and numerious APIs for rendering, physics, resource management, scene management, input, timing and random number generation.
+The application layer contains an entry point function and numerous APIs for rendering, physics, resource management, scene management, input, timing and random number generation.

 <br><br/>